Celo is an Australian based VPN that promises safe and secure connections free from the prying eyes of ISP’s, hackers, and government agencies.

 Here are the current subscription plans:

-On top of the free trial, Celo also provides a money-back guarantee, which gives you an extra 10 days to evaluate whether this is the right VPN for you.
+On top of the free trial, you also get a 10-day money-back guarantee, which gives you extra time to evaluate whether this is the right VPN for you.

 Protocols & Encryption– Is It Secure?

-Celo VPN offers a variety of protocols that cater for both speed and security.
+They also offer a variety of protocols that cater for both speed and security.
+You can choose between: